greenelab/text_mined_hetnet_manuscript/manuscript.md

 $$\sigma_{SM}(\frac{z_{i}}{T}) = \frac{\exp(\frac{z_{i}}{T})}{\sum_{i}\exp(\frac{z_{i}}{T})}$$

 We found the optimal T by minimizing the negative log likelihood (NLL) of a held out validation set.
-The benefit of using this method is the model becomes more reliable and the accuracy of the model doesn't change [@QJ6hYH8N].
+The benefit of using this method is that the model becomes more reliable and the accuracy of the model doesn't change [@QJ6hYH8N].

 ### Experimental Design

-Being able to re-use label functions across edge types would substantially reduce the number of label functions required to extract multiple relationship types from biomedical literature.
+Being able to re-use label functions across edge types would substantially reduce the number of label functions required to extract multiple relationships from biomedical literature.
 We first established a baseline by training a generative model using only distant supervision label functions designed for the target edge type.
-As an example, for the gene-interacts-gene edge type we used label functions that returned a `1` if the pair of genes were included in the Human Interaction database [@LCyCrr7W], the iRefIndex database [@gtV3bOpd] or in the Incomplete Interactome database [@2jkcXYxN].
+As an example, for the GiG edge type we used label functions that returned a `1` if the pair of genes were included in the Human Interaction database [@LCyCrr7W], the iRefIndex database [@gtV3bOpd] or in the Incomplete Interactome database [@2jkcXYxN].
 Then we compared models that also included text and domain-heuristic label functions.
 Using a sampling with replacement approach, we sampled these text and domain-heuristic label functions separately within edge types, across edge types, and from a pool of all label functions.
 We compared within-edge-type performance to across-edge-type and all-edge-type performance.
 For each edge type we sampled a fixed number of label functions consisting of five evenly-spaced numbers between one and the total number of possible label functions.
 We repeated this sampling process 50 times for each point.
-We evaluated both generative and discriminative models at each point, and we report performance of each in terms of the area under the receiver operating characteristic curve (AUROC) and the area under the precision-recall curve (AUPR).
+We evaluated both generative and discriminative models at each point, and we reported performance of each in terms of the area under the receiver operating characteristic curve (AUROC) and the area under the precision-recall curve (AUPR).

 #### Adding Random Noise to Generative Model

 We discovered in the course of this work that adding a single label function from a mismatched type would often improve the performance of the generative model (see Results).
 We designed an experiment to test whether adding a noisy label function also increased performance.
 This label function emitted a positive or negative label at varying frequencies, which were evenly spaced from zero to one.
-Zero is the same as distant supervision alone.
+Zero was the same as distant supervision and one meant that all sentences were randomly labeled.
-We trained the generative model with these label functions added and report results in terms of AUROC and AUPR.
+We trained the generative model with these label functions added and reported results in terms of AUROC and AUPR.